srikarr20/quantum-measurement-stack/qmctb/QMCTB-01-Methods.md

 Results are stable across increasing frame counts

-This demonstrates that detector-plane coupling alone determines interference visibility for a fixed upstream field.
+These criteria demonstrate that detector-plane coupling alone determines interference visibility for a fixed upstream field.

-What This Benchmark Does Not Claim
+10. Scope and Non-Claims

-No new quantum mechanics
+QMCTB-01 makes no claims regarding:

-No modification of wave-particle duality
+New quantum mechanics

-No claim about single-photon ontology
+Wave-particle duality reinterpretation

-No reinterpretation of collapse
+Single-photon ontology

-QMCTB-01 is strictly a causal, operational benchmark.
+Collapse mechanisms

-Summary Statement
+The benchmark is strictly operational and causal in scope.

-QMCTB-01 shows that, within a conventional double-slit geometry, the presence or absence of interference fringes is fully accounted for by local detector-plane correlation handling, without invoking observer-dependent explanations or nonlocal mechanisms.
+11. Summary

-The benchmark formalizes this insight into a reproducible, diagnosable, and controllable test suitable for integration into a Quantum Measurement & Control Test Bench.
+QMCTB-01 demonstrates that, within a conventional double-slit geometry, the presence or absence of interference fringes is fully determined by local detector-plane correlation handling.
+The benchmark formalizes this result into a reproducible, diagnosable test suitable for integration into a Quantum Measurement & Control Test Bench.